anebz/cloud/Accreditations/aws_developer_associate.md

 For backup that should be retained for long time, create a cron event in CloudWatch, which triggers a Lambda function that triggers the db snapshot.

+To make all-or-nothing operations, use RDS MySQL to make both operations in a single transaction block.

 > Read replica

 It's a read-only db instance, updates to source are *asynchronously* replicated to read replica (eventual consistency).
 For accessing it, use the DNS endpoint.
 Querying a read replica might mean you receive stale or old data.
 When to use read replica?